litrl/litrl_code/README.md

 [CLICKBAIT DATASET 2] Martin Potthast, Tim Gollub, Kristof Komlossy, Sebastian Schuster, Matti Wiegmann, Erika Patricia Garces Fernandez, Matthias Hagen, and Benno Stein.
 Crowdsourcing a Large Corpus of Clickbait on Twitter.
 In Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018), pages 1498–1507, August 2018.
 The COLING 2018 Organizing Committee.
 (URL: https://webis.de/data/webis-clickbait-17.html)

+[SATIRE DATASET 1] Rubin, V. R., Conroy, N. J., Chen, Y. & Cornwell, S. (2016) Fake News or Truth?
+Using Satirical Cues to Detect Potentially Misleading News.
+In the Proceedings of the Workshop on Computational Approaches to Deception Detection at the 15th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
+(NAACL-CADD2016), San Diego, California, June 17, 2016.

 Library licenses can be found in the "licenses" folder.